 With solid training behind you, a strong portfolio and your eyes to the future, you should be ready to create some movie make-up magic of your own.

-For lots more information about movie make-up artists and related topics, check out the links on the next page.
+For lots more information about movie make-up artists and related topics, check out the links below.

 Related HowStuffWorks Articles

 More Great Links

 - "The Budget Book for Film and Television.”
 Koster, Robert.
 Focal Press, 2004, page 211. (http://books.google.com/books?id=9RfmqY3q0SYC&pg=PA211&dq=%22Makeup+artist%22+union&lr=&sig=ACfU3U0PZavoriCJSU_R5VjDZFjzzRlr6Q)

 - “The Complete Make-up Artist.”
 Delamar, Penny.
 Northwestern University Press, 2002, pages 125-126. (http://books.google.com/books?id=KxJ9rmrC0aEC&pg=PT134&dq=film+makeup&lr=&sig=ACfU3U34TUubDkWMMu-JfrCzNxP_1In0vA#PPT134,M1)

 - "Emergency!
 Behind the Scene.”
 Yokley, Richard and Sutherland, Rozane.
 Jones and Bartlett Publishers, 2007, page 291.(http://books.google.com/books?id=cixPyu5pCaUC&pg=RA1-PA291&dq=%22Makeup+artist%22+union&lr=&sig=ACfU3U1-N3z8SKRLneUZPv4HYswqrcZX_Q#PRA1-PA291,M1)